 Student Services fees are governed by the Senate Committee on the Coordination of Student Services, a parity committee composed equally of students and University staff.
 Through the Office of the Senior Director, Services for Students, these services, promoting student success and well-being, are available on the Downtown and Macdonald campuses to help students achieve greater academic, physical, and social well-being.

 These fees are complemented by revenue from the Quebec government, the University, and the generosity of donors.
-They support: Student Services’ health and wellness services (including health promotion and peer support),the McGill Office of Religious and Spiritual Life, Career Planning Service (CaPS), Scholarships and Student Aid, International Student Services, the Office for Students with Disabilities, Campus Life & Engagement (including assistance for Francophone students), and the First Peoples' House.
+They support: Student Services’ health and wellness services (including health promotion and peer support),the McGill Office of Religious and Spiritual Life, Career Planning Service (CaPS), Scholarships and Student Aid, International Student Services, the Office for Students with Disabilities, Campus Life & Engagement (including assistance for Francophone students), and First Peoples' House.

 |Rates Student Services||Per term||Per year|